 PECR are the Privacy and Electronic Communications Regulations, which are derived from European law, and complement the General Data Protection Regulation (GDPR).

-new Regulation is not yet agreed and for the time being, PECR continues to
+In time, the EU will replace the e-privacy Directive with a new e-privacy Regulation, modernised to work alongside the GDPR.
+However, the new Regulation is not yet agreed and for the time being, PECR continues to apply alongside the GDPR.

 The PECR provide more specific rules on:

 · Marketing calls, emails, texts and faxes

 · Cookies (and similar technologies)

 · Keeping communications services secure

 · Customer privacy as regards traffic and location data, itemised billing, line identification, and directory listings

 Therefore, if your activities include any of the above, then the PECR affect you.